 - Quality of brand

-You may have added an electric trailer tongue jack, painted the cabinets, added lithium batteries, an inverter, a bike rack, bigger TV, USB ports, a fancy faucet, the best RV mattress, and so on.
-These things all add value.
+You may have added an electric trailer tongue jack, painted the cabinets, lithium batteries, an inverter, a bike rack, a bigger TV, USB ports, a fancy faucet, the best RV mattress, and so on.
+Dents, leaks, and more issues might impact RV valuations.

-When an RV is rare or in very high demand, the price can be especially off in the NADA.
+When an RV is rare or in very high demand, the price can be significantly off in the NADA camper value.

 In cases like these, you should look for other pricing help- more on that in a minute.

-The RV NADA also doesn't consider current demand.
+The NADA RV book value also doesn't consider current demand.